-(a) It is understood by both Parties that work not related to the business of the Institute should not be performed on the Employer's time.

-(b) To this end, it is agreed that an employee will not be required to perform duties of a personal nature for supervisory personnel.

-(c) Where an employee directly involved feels a problem exists in this area, the Union or Employer may take the matter to the Labour/Management Committee which will attempt to resolve the dispute.
+- (a) It is understood by both Parties that work not related to the business of the Institute should not be performed on the Employer's time. - (b) To this end, it is agreed that an employee will not be required to perform duties of a personal nature for supervisory personnel. - (c) Where an employee directly involved feels a problem exists in this area, the Union or Employer may take the matter to the Labour/Management Committee which will attempt to resolve the dispute.

-33.11 Positions Temporarily Vacant
+33.11 Employee Work Load

-(a) The Employer agrees that, except in the case of emergency, an employee's work load will not be increased as a result of positions being temporarily vacant due to illness, vacation, leave of absence, or any other reason.

-(b) In such instances, the Employer shall give regular employees the opportunity to substitute in higher paying positions and arrange for staff replacements at the lowest paying category.
+- (a) The Employer agrees that, except in the case of emergency, an employee's work load will not be increased as a result of positions being temporarily vacant due to illness, vacation, leave of absence, or any other reason. - (b) In such instances, the Employer shall give regular employees the opportunity to substitute in higher paying positions and arrange for staff replacements at the lowest paying category. - (c) Disputes arising out of this Article shall first be referred to the employee's supervisor.
+Failing resolution, the matter shall be referred to the Academy or Division Director. - (d) Failing resolution within five (5) days by the Academy/Division Director, the matter shall be referred to the Labour/Management Committee, which shall meet to attempt to resolve the matter within five (5) days. - (e) If the dispute is not resolved by the Labour/Management Committee within five (5) days of the referral, the matter may be submitted to Step 3 of the grievance procedure under Article 8.